Skip to main content

 • Tackling cultural and racist discrimination and xenophobia.

-There are 8 intercultural gymnasia and 5 intercultural lykeia in operation.
+There are 8 intercultural lower secondary schools and 5 intercultural upper secondary schools in operation.

-School of european education
+School of European Education

-The School of European Education (SEE) - scholeio evropaikis paideias is based in Crete (law 3376/2005).
+The School of European Education (SEE) - scholeio evropaikis paideias is based in Crete (l.
+3376/2005).
 The school strictly adheres to the curricula taught in European schools.
 It covers pre-primary, primary, lower secondary and upper secondary education.

 Second chance schools